 - Small mixing bowls

-- 2 small to medium globe eggplants (about 2 lb.), halved lengthwise
+- 2 small to medium globe eggplants (about 2 lbs.), ends trimmed and halved lengthwise

 - 1 tsp. maple syrup

 - Chopped roasted cashews and fresh herbs for garnish (I like parsley or mint)

 - Place a rack in the upper third of oven, and preheat to 400°F. Use a sharp knife to score flesh of eggplant in a crosshatch design.
 Sprinkle generously with salt, and let sit for 20 minutes.
 Use a paper towel to blot condensation from eggplant.
 (Salting the eggplant before roasting draws out excess moisture so the eggplant is less bitter and more tender.)Transfer eggplant to a baking sheet and coat with 1 to 2 Tbsp. olive oil.
 Bake, flesh side-down, for 20 minutes.